pachterlab/kallistobustools/getting_started.md

 Before we begin, make sure that you have downloaded and installed ```kallisto``` from the [__kallisto__ installation page](https://pachterlab.github.io/kallisto/download), and have downloaded and installed ```bustools``` from the [__bustools__ repository](https://github.com/BUStools/bustools).

-## Here are all of the commands used in this tutorial.
+## Below is a quick reference for all the commands used in this tutorial.
-They are explained in detail in the next sections.
+Each step is explained in detail in the next sections.

 ```
 mkdir kallisto_bustools_getting_started